 Bringing your muscles through the complete range of motion builds flexibility over time.
 You think nothing of it, but the interaction between your calves, legs, core, arms, and heads takes coordination.

-I had a tight lower back from years of heavy squats, deadlifts, and sprints.
+I had a tight lower back from years of heavy squats, deadlifts, and sprints (here is a guide on sprinting, its benefits, and how it works).
 Walking activates and stretches the muscles and ligaments which loosened my back.

 9. Greater Energy Than Espresso